-One of the most important requirements for SAAs and RAOs receiving NEA support is that each agency must engage constituent groups in cultural planning, and then develop a statewide or region-wide plan that responds to the priorities voiced by its constituents.
-This measure ensures that the NEA’s federal investment in state and regional arts agencies, through Partnership Agreement grants, supports locally-determined needs and priorities.
+One of the most important requirements for state arts agencies and regional arts organizations receiving National Endowment for the Arts (NEA) support is that each agency must engage constituent groups in cultural planning, and then develop a statewide or regionwide plan that responds to the priorities voiced by its constituents.
+This measure ensures that the NEA’s federal investment in state arts agencies and regional arts organizations, through Partnership Agreement grants, supports locally determined needs and priorities.

 States and regions submit Final Descriptive Reports to the NEA and NASAA to describe activities associated with Partnership Agreement grants.
 These data are important to understanding the state arts agency field and provide accountability for the use of federal funds.

 These featured resources can assist state arts agencies with data coding and reporting instructions relevant to Final Descriptive Reports.

 - FY2023 FDR Instructions to States and Regions